kent64/blog/content/posts/2020-11-01-portfolio/index.markdown

     ## reputation-home   0.41  -0.51 1.34 .660
     ## reputation-other  0.68  -0.69 2.05 .576

+The outcome is not significant so there is no need ot look at the post hoc test results.

 ``` r
 # Compute the analysis of variance
 res.aov <- stats::aov(g3.y~ reason, data = reasondf)